cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.3.2.
 Functionality: Analysis
        -----------------------
 - Usage of distributed computing for cryptanalysis
-- Offer a crytanalysis framework to have a toolbox for fast code breaking
+- Offer a cryptanalysis framework to have a toolbox for fast code breaking
 - CT2  Framework for distributing cryptanalytic calculations
 - CT2  Toolbox for creating and analyzing stream ciphers
 - CT2  Framework to create and analyze LFSR stream ciphers